-In Luxembourg, the Memor II+ system presently equipping the network has been from the very beginning considered as an interim system to be replaced by ETCS.
-As Memor II+ is a relatively simple system, its replacement with ETCS will greatly improve the level of safety in Luxembourg.
+In Luxembourg, the Memor II+ system equipping the network so far has been from the very beginning considered as an interim system to be replaced by ETCS.
+As Memor II+ is a relatively simple system, its replacement with ETCS improves the level of safety in Luxembourg.